rishav2503/CODETECH-TASK-1/README.md

 # OVERVIEW OF THE PROJECT

+## PROJECT
-## PROJECT: Create a program that converts temperatures between Celsius, Fahrenheit, and Kelvin.
+           Create a program that converts temperatures between Celsius, Fahrenheit, and Kelvin.
 The program should allow the user to input a temperature in one scale and output the converted temperature in another scale.

 ## Temperature Conversion Program